 Forthcoming Dates: 11th July, 8th August, 12th September, 10th October, 14th November, 12th December …

 Please get in touch if you would like to attend – or if you’d simply like to find out more.
 Contact 01392 439715 (Exeter) or 07951 820803 or firstname.lastname@example.org

 Mark Bowden (BA, PGCE) began teaching meditation and yoga in the early 1980s and is a former Director of Bristol Buddhist Centre.
-Following further training in Mindfulness with Exeter University, the Centre for Mindfulness at the University of Bangor and the Breathworks organization in Manchester, Mark has been teaching mindfulness courses and events since 2007.
-He also supervises mindfulness teachers and has contributed to research programmes on mindfulness at Bristol and Southampton Universities.
-Mark follows the Good Practice Guidelines agreed by the UK Network for Mindfulness-Based Teacher Trainers.
+His initial training in secular Mindfulness included courses with Exeter University, the University of Bangor and Breathworks, and he attends further training regularly.
+Mark also supervises mindfulness teachers, is an Associate of Mindfulness Network, and follows the Good Practice Guidelines agreed by the British Association for Mindfulness-Based Approaches.